itdxer/neupy/site/docs/secondary/environments.rst

 Speedup calculation
 -------------------

 Set up 32-bit float type for all tensors and scallers.
-In addition this method disables garbage collector and speed up calculation, but it increases amount of memory that Theano use for computation.
+In addition, this method disables garbage collector and speed up the calculation, but it increases an amount of memory that Theano uses for computation.

 .. code-block:: python